telerik/winforms-docs/scheduler/views/day-view.md

 # Day View

 ## Overview

 The Day view shows one or more days at a time.
 To move to the next or previous day, you can use the back and forward keyboard arrows, or the [SchedulerNavigator]({%slug winforms/scheduler/scheduler-navigator/overview%}) control.

->caption

 ![scheduler-views-day-view 001](images/scheduler-views-day-view001.png)

 ## Setting Day View

-The Day View is the default RadScheduler view, but you can explicitly set it to be the view which the user sees:#_[C#]_
+The Day View is the default RadScheduler view, but you can explicitly set it to be the view which the user sees:

 {{source=..\SamplesCS\Scheduler\Views\DayView.cs region=activeViewType}}
 {{source=..\SamplesVB\Scheduler\Views\DayView.vb region=activeViewType}}